tmalsburg/saccades/README.md

 Things that I plan to add in the future are tools for reading common file formats for eyetracking data and tools for assessing the quality of the fixation detection.
 A lot of this code already exists in the old package and I will migrate it in small steps.
 For example, we have a highly efficient parser for EDF files that uses the edf-library provided by SR Research.

+## Build and install package

+These instructions assume that you are on a Linux or OSX system.
+To build the package execute the following command in the root directory of the git repository:

+    make build

+This creates the file `saccades_0.1.tar.gz` which can be installed with this command:

+    sudo R CMD INSTALL saccades_0.1.tar.gz

 ## Getting started

 If you want to play with the package, this is how you get started: